top of page

 2. Interest Rates: The Hidden Impact on Rent

-Higher interest rates mean:
+Higher interest rates lead to several key changes:

-Rent increases as landlords offset higher costs.
+• Rent may rise as landlords pass on some of these higher costs.

 "Balanced, gradual rent hikes help tenants maintain